langchain-ai/langgraph/README.md

 ## Overview

-[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs.
-Inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/), LangGraph lets you coordinate and checkpoint multiple chains (or actors) across cyclic computational steps using regular python functions (or [JS](https://github.com/langchain-ai/langgraphjs)).
+[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, and is used to build agent and multi-agent workflows.
+Compared to other LLM frameworks it has these core benefits: cycles, controllability and persistence.
+LangGraph is a very low-level framework - this allows you to have fine-grained control over both the flow and the state of your application, crucial for creating reliable agents.
+LangGraph comes with built-in persistence, allowing for advanced human-in-the-loop and memory features.

+LangGraph is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
 The public interface draws inspiration from [NetworkX](https://networkx.org/documentation/latest/).

-### Why LangGraph?

-The main purpose of LangGraph is adding **cycles** and **persistence** to your LLM application.
-Cycles are important for agentic behaviors, where you call an LLM in a loop, asking it what action to take next.

-LangGraph is framework agnostic (each node is a regular python function).
-It extends the core Runnable API (shared interface for streaming, async, and batch calls) to make it easy to:

-* Seamlesssly manage state across multiple turns of conversation or tool usage
-* Flexibly route between nodes based on dynamic criteria
-* Smoothly switch between LLMs and human intervention
-* Add persistence for long-running, multi-session applications

-**NOTE**: If you only need simple Directed Acyclic Graphs (DAGs), you can already accomplish this using [LangChain Expression Language](https://python.langchain.com/docs/expression_language/).
-But for more complex, stateful applications with nonlinear flows, LangGraph is the perfect tool for the job.
+LangGraph is built by LangChain Inc, the creators of LangChain, but can be used with LangChain.

 ### Key Features